 Medical waste can be harmful and aid in the spread of infectious diseases.
 In order to protect patients and employees, medical waste needs to be properly disposed of.

 Watch the video below or read the following transcript for a guide on proper medical waste disposal.

 What Is Medical Waste

-Medical waste is generally defined as any potentially infectious material produced at health care facilities like hospitals and physical offices.
+We define medical waste as any potentially infectious material produced at health care facilities, such as hospitals and physical offices.

 Common types of medical waste include: